 Summary

 We’re ending our live coverage.
-Thank you for following alongside on this busy day.
+Thank you for following along on this busy day.
 Here are a few highlights:

 Donald Trump declared a national emergency to fund his border wall.

-Democrats stated they could use “every remedy available” to block Trump’s emergency statement, and the House judiciary committee reported it might inspect and make contact with listening to.
+Democrats stated they could use “every remedy available” to block Trump’s emergency statement, and the House judiciary committee reported it might inspect and make contact with listening.

 White House press secretary Sarah Sanders found out that she has been interviewed with Mueller’s aid, pronouncing she became “happy to voluntarily take a seat down” with the investigators.